 – Color grading for 360 videos: besides changing color, you can also apply noise reduction (luminance and chroma noise) or sharpening.

-Cyberlink Powerdirector 16 is available by itself for $99 MSRP or as a bundle with Photodirector 9 which has built-in 360 editing functions such as a tiny planet mode and removing tripods from the nadir.
-Thanks to Ed Lewis for posting about this on the Facebook 360 Cameras Group (which is a de facto forum for 360 Rumors as well).
+Cyberlink Powerdirector 16 is available by itself for around $50 (a discount from its $99 MSRP) or as a bundle with Photodirector 9 which has built-in 360 editing functions such as a tiny planet mode and removing tripods from the nadir.
+I hope you found this post helpful.
+FYI you can get articles automatically emailed to you by subscribing to 360 Rumors for free!